codio-c5/C5-Development/.guides/content/Public-Key-Cryptography-1783.md

  ## Instructor's Note:
  **Unit objectives**
 - Explain how asymmetric (public key) encryption works
-- Compare and contrast symmetric and asymmetric encryption and the need for public key cryptographyDescribe attack scenarios against an encryption algorithm.
+- Compare and contrast symmetric and asymmetric encryption and the need for public key cryptography -Describe attack scenarios against an encryption algorithm.
 - Describe the use of key exchange/agreement protocols in cryptography
 - Identify commonly used algorithms for asymmetric encryption